MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 1. Fill in the form as follows:

     1. **Name**.
 Enter a name for your connection.
 You'll use it in your bot code.
     1. **Service Provider**.
-Select **Azure Active Directory v2** to display Azure AD-specific fields.
+Select **Microsoft Entra ID** to display Entra ID-specific fields.
     1. **Client id**.
-Enter the application (client) ID you recorded for your Azure AD v2 identity provider.
+Enter the application (client) ID you recorded for your Entra ID identity provider.
     1. **Client secret**.
-Enter the secret you recorded for your Azure AD v2 identity provider.
+Enter the secret you recorded for your Entra ID identity provider.

         > [!TIP]
         > If you want to use certificates, you can select the **AAD v2 with Certificates** provider.
         > You'll need to give Bot Service Token Store (appid: 5b404cf4-a79d-4cfe-b866-24bf8e1a4921) the permission to get the certificate.

     1. **Token Exchange URL**.
-Leave it blank because it's used for SSO in Azure AD v2 only.
+Leave it blank because it's used for SSO in Entra ID only.
     1. **Tenant ID**.
-Enter the **directory (tenant) ID** that you recorded earlier for your Azure AD app or **common** depending on the supported account types selected when you created the Azure DD app.
+Enter the **directory (tenant) ID** that you recorded earlier for your Entra ID app or **common** depending on the supported account types selected when you created the Azure DD app.
 To decide which value to assign, follow these criteria:

-        - When creating the Azure AD app, if you selected **Accounts in this organizational directory only (Microsoft only - Single tenant)**, enter the tenant ID you recorded earlier for the Azure AD app.
+        - When creating the Entra ID app, if you selected **Accounts in this organizational directory only (Microsoft only - Single tenant)**, enter the tenant ID you recorded earlier for the Entra ID app.
-        - However, if you selected **Accounts in any organizational directory (Any Azure AD directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)** or **Accounts in any organizational directory(Microsoft Azure AD directory - Multi tenant)**, enter `common` instead of a tenant ID.
-Otherwise, the Azure AD app will verify through the tenant whose ID was selected and exclude personal Microsoft accounts.
+        - However, if you selected **Accounts in any organizational directory (Any Entra ID directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)** or **Accounts in any organizational directory(Microsoft Entra ID directory - Multi tenant)**, enter `common` instead of a tenant ID.
+Otherwise, the Entra ID app will verify through the tenant whose ID was selected and exclude personal Microsoft accounts.

         This will be the tenant associated with the users who can be authenticated.
-For more information, see [Tenancy in Azure Active Directory](/azure/active-directory/develop/single-and-multi-tenant-apps).
+For more information, see [Tenancy in Entra ID](/azure/active-directory/develop/single-and-multi-tenant-apps).

     1. For **Scopes**, enter the names of the permission you chose from the application registration.
 For testing purposes, you can just enter:
        `openid profile`.

         > [!NOTE]
-        > For Azure AD v2, **Scopes** field takes a case-sensitive, space-separated list of values.
+        > For Entra ID, **Scopes** field takes a case-sensitive, space-separated list of values.

 1. Select **Save**.